homeday-de/immobilienscout/README.md

 Immobilienscout::API::Property.update(is24_id, {params})
 ```

+_Notes:_

-  _Note: You have to send all attributes, also if only one attribute has changed.
-Otherwise Immobilienscout cannot interpret if a missing attribute should be filled in with NULL or not._
+You have to send all attributes, also if only one attribute has changed.
+Otherwise Immobilienscout cannot interpret if a missing attribute should be filled in with NULL or not.

+`is24_id` is the id returned by Immobilienscout when you first created the property.

+If you have provided a custom id, you can use `"ext-#{custom_id}"` instead of the is24_id.

 - Delete property
 ```ruby